 The goal of elementary school at YHIS is for children to have the opportunity to develop and grow emotionally, academically, socially, physically and spiritually.
-The elementary classrooms are staffed with a lead teacher and an associate teacher, ensuring that each student receive the individualized attention and care needed for success.
-Thematic units, which incorporate several subject areas increase interest and understanding by drawing from real world and real life connections.
+The elementary classrooms are staffed with a lead teacher and an associate teacher, ensuring that each student receives the individualized attention and care needed for success.
+Thematic units, which incorporate several subject areas increase interest and understanding by drawing from real world and real-life connections.
 These units build an international perspective by centering around a variety of geographical and historical themes.

 Whether through our inquiry-based science curriculum or thematic social studies units, students are being prepared to become lifelong learners.
-Art, music, and PE classes all have specialized teachers with age-appropriate standards-based curriculum, which helps ensure that our students are experiencing a meaningful education outside of the normal core curriculum
+Art, music, and PE classes all have specialized teachers with age-appropriate standards-based curriculum, which helps ensure that our students are experiencing a meaningful education outside of the regular core curriculum

 Students in Elementary may choose to get involved after school in fine arts and sports-related activities, giving them a chance to explore other areas of interest and develop additional skills in a safe and encouraging environment.

-Our core subjects of language arts, math, social studies, science, physical education, art and music, are taught in English and developed in line with ISC and WASC standards.
+Our core subjects of language arts, math, social studies, science, physical education, art, and music, are taught in English and developed in line with ISC and WASC standards.
 Throughout this curriculum, Elementary students learn new problem-solving skills as they move from concrete experiences to increasingly more complex levels of abstraction in critical thinking.

 The primary goal of language arts instruction in our elementary program is to inspire students to read for pleasure, learn new information, share their thoughts and feelings, and speak confidently and dynamically.
 To meet those goals, we follow the Daily 5 format for our literacy block.
-This is a program that focuses on intentional instruction with extended periods of practice in order to increase reading and writing achievement.
+This is a program that focuses on intentional instruction with extended periods of practice to increase reading and writing achievement.
 This program gives the students choices within parameters where the teachers monitor student growth and progress.
 The five components that students can choose from each day are:

 - Read to Self